 - Bell tent – If you are looking for a luxury tent that will impress your friends and make for beautiful photos, look no farther than the tents from Lotus Belle.
 While these glamping tents are a bit on the pricier side, they are built to last.
 White Duck Outdoors offers a smaller model at a slightly more affordable price.

-- Large Classic tent – The Eureka Copper Canyon has 7 feet of headspace and can accommodate 12 people.
+- Large Classic tent – The Ozark Trail Dark Rest Cabin Tent has 6.5 feet of headspace and can accommodate 10 people.
 That’s a lot of room for a fancy glamping setup.
 The NEMO Wagontop Tent takes it a step further with the attached standing-height vestibule, ideal for additional living space.

 2. Ambient lighting

 Lighting is something small that can really make a difference.
 Think about it.
 Dim lights can make a place moody and romantic.
 Flashing lights can transform a room into a dance party.
 Add tiki torches, and suddenly you’ll feel as if you’re on an exotic island.
 Your choice of lighting can set the mood and add fun, decor, and ambiance to your campsite, transforming it into a luxury glamping getaway.

 - Lantern – The Black Diamond Apollo lantern delivers up to 250 lumens of light.
 The USB rechargeable lantern has a power meter that indicates how much battery is left.
 An adjustable dimming switch allows versatile brightness to illuminate a small tent or your entire campsite.

 - String lights – The REVEL GEAR Trail Hound Camping Light provides long, bright, and energy-efficient mood lighting with 100 LEDs on a 30 ft. strand.
 It includes 6 different modes and is made to withstand the elements.
 A budget-friendly option are Holiday string lights or these Edison Lights from Walmart.